nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 Utilisation of ChatGPT by the following team members:

--Charlene : For code completion, debugging, javadocs and test cases.
+- Charlene : For code completion, debugging, javadocs and test cases.

 ---